Finance & Crypto Expert

 Buying an options contract is a bit like buying a car in that the value starts depleting as soon as it leaves the showroom.
 You, therefore, need to be quick and have your strategy predetermined before going ahead with your purchase.
 There are no exceptions to this rule, even with the best options broker Australia has to offer, there’s no way to sneak around it.

 We’re not short of options (pun intended) here in Australia when it comes to brokerages that offer options contracts.
 And while a crowded market offers us choice, which is undoubtedly a good thing, it can get a little confusing – which is where we step in to help you out!
 Crowded markets create competition, which means that brokerages are constantly updating and improving their services to outdo each other.
-Therefore we have to keep our finger on the pulse when it comes to updating and ranking our options broker reviews here at Wetten.com.
+Therefore we have to keep our finger on the pulse when it comes to updating and ranking our option trading reviews and the brokers showcased in them.
 Below you can find our current ranked list, which detailed the top options broker Australia has to offer you today.

 Throughout our options broker reviews, you will have noticed that we often make mention of the fact that options are tricky business for beginners.
 However, while some people undoubtedly have a natural talent in some areas, no one is born an expert, are they?
 We therefore don’t want to put beginners off entirely, but rather set expectations and advise you to approach with caution.
 To be honest, other than long term investments, there isn’t really a beginner-friendly type of trading – using online forex brokers isn’t easy at first.
 And while bitcoin is the biggest attraction for new traders, cryptocurrency trading definitely ain’t no picnic – check out our crypto broker review for more details there.